Femnemmyy/Maths_Keys/README.md

 Note:
 Made up of 5 parts, i've put what i think will be common combinations, its all pretty plug and play though, just make sure the MATLAB and Word components are at the end of the file.
-.ahk files can be edited in notepad so you can see all of the workings there if youre interested.

 this is mostly my own work, I used the template from user Exaskryz in [this thread](https://www.autohotkey.com/boards/viewtopic.php?t=25218#top) for the greek bits and the original media keys file is from some post I found ages ago, but I lost the one I modified originally and rewerote it <3